poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### Local Rotation

-Options for rotating directly in response to AudioLink bands.
+Options for rotating directly in response to Audio Link bands.

 #### Band X